W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: From the free-field to -algebras

 \subsection{Some properties of the free-field representation}

-Having defined a representation of the $W$-algebra associated to $\g$ using a family of operators acting on our Hilbert space, we now provide some basic properties of the representation thus constructed.
-Namely we show that the representation constructed is \textit{unitary} in a sense that we will make clear below, and show how it behaves under (infinitesimal) conformal transformations.
+Having defined the $W$-algebra associated to $\g$ using a family of operators acting on $\mc H_\T$, we now provide some basic properties of the $W$-module thus constructed.
+Namely we show that the representation constructed is \textit{unitary}, and describes its behavior under (infinitesimal) conformal transformations.